ibrahimsaggaf/GsRCL/README.md

 3578 out of 23341 genes in reference are not found in query, hence 3578 genes added to query with zero values.
 Obtaining probabilities for each cell-type ...
 ```
 The script will first download the pretrained encoders for the selected reference.
 Then, it will cross reference the given query genes against the reference genes.
-After that, for each query cell a set of probabilities is obtained, where each probability is associated with a cell type in the selected reference. finally, those probabilities are saved in a CSV file (see `probabilities.csv` in the **example** folder).
+After that, for each query cell a set of probabilities is obtained, where each probability is associated with a cell type in the selected reference. finally, those probabilities are saved in a CSV file (see `probabilities.csv` in the **Example** folder).

 # Acknowledgements
 The authors acknowledge the academic research grants provided by Google Cloud.
 The authors also acknowledge the support by the Department of Computer Science and Information Systems and the Birkbeck GTA programme.